TestL-ab/TestL-ab.github.io/src/pages/docs/architecture.md

 description: A high-level description of the Test Lab system design
 ---

 Test Lab is loosely modeled on the Unleash A/B testing platform, offering users a flexible, self-hosted, open-source option for A/B testing while also adding the ability to collect, retrieve, and analyze event data originating from experiments.
-Test Lab is Dockerized and can be deployed on your localhost, virtual private server, or AWS Elastic Container Service with one simple command.

 ---